 Do higher levels of testosterone increase fertility?

-No. In fact, taking supplements beyond necessity can lead to infertility.
+No. Taking supplements beyond necessity can lead to infertility.

 Can you increase testosterone naturally?